devmgn/html-boilerplate/README.md

 ## Resolving path

-The following default values can be changed by editing `config.directory` in `package.json`
+The following default values can be changed by editing `config. directory` in `package.json`

 ### Typescript